 Check out lab diamonds at James Allen.

-High Pressure, High Temperature (HPHT):
+High Pressure, High Temperature (HPHT)

-The procedure of manufacturing high-pressure, high-temperature (HPHT) diamonds, which was invented in the 1950s to make the diamond business more profitable, is now detrimental to the industry.
+The procedure of manufacturing high-pressure, high-temperature (HPHT) diamonds, invented in the 1950s to make the diamond business more profitable, is now detrimental to the industry.
 HPHT diamonds are less costly than natural diamonds and have a much better color after this treatment.

 Companies buy less attractive diamonds for a lower price, put them through the HPHT process, and then sell the resultant (and better-looking) stones for much more.
 Manufacturers can use the HPHT technique to transform faulty or discolored diamonds into more attractive colorless, pink, blue, or canary yellow diamonds.

 In HPHT growth, a carbon source, such as graphite or diamond powder, is combined with additional chemicals in the reactor chamber to aid diamond development atop a diamond seed.
-The use of a molten metal catalyst—typically a combination of Fe, Ni, Co, or other elements—allows for lower-temperature development.
+Using a molten metal catalyst—typically a combination of Fe, Ni, Co, or other elements—allows for lower-temperature development.
 This significantly minimizes the technological complexity of diamond growth and the costs incurred under HPHT conditions.
 HPHT grows at pressures of 5–6 GPa and temperatures of 1300–1600°C, approximately similar to the pressure imposed by a commercial jet airliner balanced on the tip of a person's finger.

 HPHT growth works exactly like CVD diamond growth in that it creates a temperature differential between the carbon supply and the diamond growth seed.
 This allows the carbon atoms to spread through the molten flux and form a synthetic diamond crystal on the seed in the somewhat cooler region of the chamber.
 Color-causing impurities like nitrogen (yellow) or boron (blue) were common inside the development environment, which is why most early gem-quality HPHT synthetics were fancy colored.
-Recent advancements in growth techniques have allowed for more precise control of impurity content, resulting in colorless crystals.
+However, recent advancements in growth techniques have allowed for more precise control of impurity content, resulting in colorless crystals.

-Issues with HPHT diamonds:
+Issues with HPHT diamonds